Review 710: American Fiction

 https://upload.wikimedia.org/wikipedia/en/d/d7/American_fiction_xxlg.jpg

-Riotously funny and American Fiction is arguably the best satire on race in recent years.
+Bold, riotously funny and bitingly topical, American Fiction is arguably the best satire on race in recent years.

 American Fiction is at its core a satire on race in America.
-This is a film loaded with sharp dialogue and gags like you wouldn't believe There is also this undercurrent of this family story in this upper middle class Black family as we see with Monk's family.
-After an untimely family tradgedy, Monk is forced to look after his mother who has
+This is a film loaded with sharp dialogue and gags like you wouldn't believe.
+What's amazing about this film is depth of it's satire and how much it gets away with.
+There is also this undercurrent of a family story in this upper middle class Black family as we see with Monk's family.
+After an untimely family tradgedy, Monk is forced to look after his mother who has Altzheimers disease.
+The rifts between his sister Lisa (Tracee Ellis Ross), a doctor and his brother Clifford (Sterling K. Brown) only add to Monk's frustations about the acclaim of his joke novel.

 It also deals with the life of an artist in how Monk navigates the conditions under which his novel has become and his personal demons.

 I never thought I'd see the day where Jeffrey Wright plays a foul-mouthed novelist-professor, but he plays one so well.
 He's clearly an intelligent man (as we learn he went to Harvard) and a talented writer but his pride and temper get in the way.
-In the end, without giving too much away, he becomes the cliche he was mocking.
+He's a published author but not renowned, and is struggling to sell his latest work to a publisher.
+He only ever intends My Pafology to be a joke, a release of resentment only for it to be a bestseller.
+Wright successfully brings Monk's struggles to cope with his newfound acclaim He's often rude a patronising to a needless degreee but Wright embues him with so much charisma that it's hard not to root or even empathise with him.
+In the end, he becomes the cliche he was mocking.

 Sterling K. Brown also does fine work playing Monk's brother Clifford.
 Brown and Wright share a strong brotherly chemistry throughout the film and

 She's only in a handful of scenes but Issa Rae scertainly makes an impression playing Sintara Golden.
-Sintara has found success where Monk hasn't, which him jelous of her Whereas Sintara embraces this particular type of black culture, Monk rejects it
+Sintara has found success where Monk hasn't, which him jelous of her.
+Whereas Sintara embraces this particular type of black culture, Monk rejects it Rae brings dignity and

-Adam Brody is also a standout playing Wiley, a producer seeking to adapt Monk's work.
+Adam Brody is also a standout playing Wiley Valdespino, a producer seeking to adapt Monk's work.

 4.5/5